dell/csm-docs/content/docs/authorization/Backup and Restore/helm/_index.md

 Redis is used to store application data regarding [tenants, quota, and volume ownership](../../design#quota--volume-ownership) with the Storage Class specified in the `redis.storageClass` parameter in the values file, or with the default Storage Class if that parameter was not specified.

 The Persistent Volume for Redis is dynamically provisioned by this Storage Class with the `redis-primary-pv-claim` Persistent Volume Claim.
-See the example below.
+See the example.

 ```
-# kubectl get persistentvolume
+kubectl get persistentvolume
 NAME                CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS     CLAIM                                      STORAGECLASS    REASON   AGE
 k8s-ab74921ab9      8Gi        RWO            Delete           Bound      authorization/redis-primary-pv-claim       <storage-class>          112m
 ```